Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-bridge/methods.md

 #### `abortSignal`

-To abort the returned promise externally, use the `abortSignal` option.
+To abort the returned promise externally, the `abortSignal` option is used.

 ```ts
 const controller = new AbortController();